 2015 - Formal measures of complexity predict the accuracy in guessing the end of rhythmic patterns, ESCOM, RNCM

-2018 - LaTeX and R workshops, Research Methods, QMUL
+2018 - LaTeX, R, and Statistics workshops, Research Methods, QMUL